Elementary/Middle Education (K-9) and Special Education (K-12) Major - Bachelor of Science (BS)

 Curriculum

-The Elementary/Middle Education and Special Education Program aligned with InTASC Teacher Standards, the national CAEP (elementary) and AMLE (middle-level) Standards, and the CEC Special Education Professional Preparation Standards.
+The Elementary/Middle Education and Special Education Program aligned with Wisconsin Teaching Standards (WTS), the national CAEP (elementary) and AMLE (middle-level) Standards, and the CEC Special Education Professional Preparation Standards.

 Besides the courses specified below, elementary/middle education and special education majors must satisfy additional general education requirements.
 The General Education Program requires a total of 42 credits.